clarktrimble/ba-blog/content/blog/ztbus/index.md

 We've had a whirlwind introduction to ES and its aggregations to set the stage for:

  - templated queries
- - unmarshalled extraction of data from results
+ - non-marshalled extraction of data from results

 Both of which offer a workable, pragmatic even, approach to exposing the considerable power of programmatic aggregation available with Golang.